2025 CR Vasco da Gama season

-The 2025 season is the 128th in the history of Club de Regatas Vasco da Gama.
-The club is competing in its 3rd consecutive season in the Campeonato Brasileiro Série A. The club also competing in the Campeonato Carioca, Copa do Brasil, and Copa Sudamericana.
+The 2025 season was the 128th in the history of Club de Regatas Vasco da Gama.
+The club competed in its third consecutive season in the Campeonato Brasileiro Série A. The club also competed in the Campeonato Carioca, Copa do Brasil, and Copa Sudamericana.

+Pablo Vegetti was the club's top scorer that season and in all of Brazilian football, with 27 goals.
+Rayan received the Série A Best Newcomer award and Paulo Henrique was awarded in Série A Team of the Year.

 Squad information

 Players and squad numbers last updated on 26 October 2025.
 Appearances include all competitions.